 International travel requires additional considerations not applicable to domestic travel.
-This policy outlines the University’s policies in regards to these considerations.
-Additional information and policy requirements are found on the UW Madison International Safety and Security website at https://internationaltravel.wisc.edu/.
+This policy outlines the university’s requirements in regard to these considerations.
+Additional information and requirements are found on the UW–Madison International Safety and Security website.

-Note: Sponsored projects (e.g. fund 144 or 133) are subject to the terms and conditions of the specific award, as well as applicable program guidelines, which may restrict use of funds for certain types of expenses.
-Please contact the RSP accountant (https://www.rsp.wisc.edu/accountant_search/) for your award with any questions.
+- Sponsored projects (e.g., fund 144 or 133) are subject to the terms and conditions of the specific award, as well as applicable program guidelines, which may restrict the use of funds for certain types of expenses.
+Contact the Research and Sponsored Programs accountant for your award with any questions.

 - Passports.
 Passport origination and renewal fees are payable/reimbursable when the need for a passport or renewal arises as a result of scheduled UW business travel.
 Travelers will not be reimbursed for passport or renewal fees incurred prior to planning UW business travel.

 - Additional Documentation Requirements.
 The following documentation requirements are specifically related to international travel:

 - Foreign Currency: When a payment is made using a foreign currency, the receipt must be converted to U.S. dollars.
 Documentation supporting the exchange rate used must be attached to the expense report or other payment mechanism.

 - Foreign Language: Vendor documentation printed in a foreign language must be translated to English before submitting for reimbursement or reconciliation.
 A tool that may be helpful for doing so is Google Translate.

 - Registering Equipment prior to Departure.
 U.S. Customs requires that all equipment and personal effects of an unusual nature are registered prior to export.
 Further information and the Certificates of Registration can be found on the International Travel Carry-on Guide.